Bolster wealth management with trusts

-When establishing a Delaware trust, you transfer the assets you want to protect to an irrevocable trust — these assets can include cash, business ownership interests, real estate, and securities like stocks and bonds.
-These assets generally will be protected from future creditors.
-Although you must give up some control of the assets when you place them in the trust, you can retain some powers, such as the right to direct the investment of trust assets and to receive income and principal distributions from the trust.
+When establishing a Delaware trust, you transfer the assets you want to protect to an irrevocable trust.
+These assets can include cash, business ownership interests, real estate and securities like stocks and bonds.
+In general, the assets will be protected from future creditors.
+Although you must give up some control of the assets when you place them in the trust, you can retain some powers, such as the right to direct the investment of trust assets and the right to receive income and principal distributions from the trust.

 Who can help?

 There are many other trust types to consider.
-The rules for establishing and maintaining any trust can be complex, so please contact our firm for guidance.
+The rules for establishing and maintaining a trust can be complex, so please contact our firm for guidance.

 A trust with a funny name

-If one of your professional advisors suggests creating a trust that’s “intentionally defective,” you might consider hanging up the phone.
+If one of your professional advisors suggests creating a trust that’s “intentionally defective,” you might think “no way.”
 However, despite its funny name, an intentionally defective grantor trust is a completely valid way to minimize gift and estate taxes when transferring certain assets, such as an ownership interest in a closely held business, to the next generation.

 The key is that contributions of ownership interest to the trust must be considered gifts.
 This removes the assets and their future appreciation from your taxable estate.
 The trust’s income is taxable to you, not your heirs.
 As a result, trust assets can grow unencumbered by income taxes, which increases the amount of wealth your heirs may receive upon your passing.